 Unfortunately, we will not find these vital ingredients in today’s dog food.
 Even though you may read “meat as the first ingredient,” this doesn’t mean that the food is balanced properly with calcium (bone) and organs in order for our dogs to develop like they were designed.
 Almost all dog food sold in stores is made with meat waste products and lots of man-made chemicals that we can’t even pronounce.

-The only pet store approved dog food by our vet was the Wellness brand, and said that as a puppy, she would need puppy food along with a raw diet if we so choose.
-Other than that, there’s a quality pet food store here in our town called Waggin Tails.
+At the time of this writing, the only pet store approved dog food by our vet was the Wellness brand, and said that as a puppy, she would need puppy food along with a raw diet if we so choose.
+Other than that, there may be a local quality pet food store in your town.
 They have healthier pet food and products that you most likely won’t find anywhere else.